 Our Dual nationals brochure provides further information for dual nationals.

 Medical facilities are scarce in Tajikistan and the standard of services is very limited.
 There is a shortage of medical equipment and pharmaceuticals, and hygiene conditions are poor.
-Doctors will require up-front payment before commencing treatment.
+Doctors will require up-front payment before providing treatment.
 The Australian Embassy in Moscow (see contact details below) can provide a list of medical facilities in Tajikistan.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could be considerable.

 Malaria is a risk in the southern border areas (particularly around the Khatlon region) and some central (Dushanbe), western (Gorno-Badakhshan) and northern (Leninabad) areas.
 We encourage you to consider taking prophylaxis against malaria where necessary and to take measures to avoid insect bites, including using an insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, cholera, typhoid, brucellosis, hepatitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes, raw and undercooked food, and unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 In the northern Sughd Region there are a number of unprotected uranium tailings and pesticide waste dumps.
 These may pose a threat to the health of those travelling in the region.
 You should seek local advice.